pryv/example-app-ios/README.md

 * **AuthViewController** a web view to sign in and give permissions to the app from a Pryv account
 * **ConnectionListTableViewController** a table view to show the last 20 events and to create new ones for a single connection
 * **ConnectionMapViewController** a map view to show the position events for a single connection

+If authorized, the application will get the updates from HealthKit for date of birth, wheelchair use, body mass, height, body mass index, active energy burned and workout.
+These updates will trigger the creation of a new event in Pryv.io backend with the content of the sample received from HealthKit.

+The application will also create a HealthKit sample for body mass upon the creation of a simple event with stream id `bodyMass` in the application.

 These app views correspond to each of the view controllers described above: MainViewController, AuthViewController, ConnectionListTableViewController and ConnectionMapViewController respectively.